jkulton/ditto/README.md

 Think of Ditto as a combination of a REST API and a key-value store.
 Whatever you `PUT` to a route will be returned when you `GET` that same route.

+## Potential Uses

+- **Prototyping** - build a simple app using Ditto as your datastore
+- **Decoupled Development** - build against an upcoming API before that API is ready for use by simualting it with Ditto
+- **Testing** - run integration tests against Ditto instead of real third-parties or fake HTTP servers

 ## Setup

 Ensure you have [`wrangler`](https://github.com/cloudflare/wrangler) installed and configured, then create a new Worker based on Ditto: